NeonGeckoCom/neon-diana-utils/Testing.md

 microk8s kubectl port-forward -n kube-system service/kubernetes-dashboard 1443:443
 # Dashboard is now available at: https://localhost:1443 using the token generated earlier
 ```
+> Note: Add `--address="0.0.0.0` to expose the dashboard to your local network

 ## DNS Resolution
 Ingress configuration will expect URLs to map to services, for local testing you may